“Even when my heart is filled with contentment, I can sense a space for betterment in life. I’m trying to use that space.”

-Here are 49 quick ways you can use to make your life better than it is
+Here are some quick ways to make life better than it is

 1. Take up a small task you think you cannot do

 Talk to a stranger.
 Touch your toes.
 Do 50 push-ups.
-Anything you thought you couldn’t do, and pay attention to the feeling you get after doing it.
+Do anything you thought you couldn’t do and pay attention to the feeling you get after doing it.

 2. Stay away from the wrong people

-Move away from bullies, jealous leg-pullers, or from those who treat you like a fool.
+Move away from bullies, jealous leg-pullers, or from those who are unfair to you.
 You don’t need to bear any pain or hurt you don’t deserve.
 Get rid of the negativity.

 3. Choose to learn better stuff

 It’s probably the smallest yet meaningful act which can favor your growth.
 Learn computer shortcuts, or psychology, or singing.
-Anything that contributes to your betterment.
+Learn anything that contributes to your betterment.

 4. Take a small step out of your comfort zone